WorkTime GDPR Compliance

-This article enlightens the challenges of the safety and security of personal data for every company dealing with personal data from EU users, and how WorkTime meets GDPR compliance objectives.
+This article enlightens on the challenges of the safety and security of personal data for every company dealing with personal data from EU users, and how WorkTime meets GDPR compliance objectives.

 The General Data Protection Regulation (GDPR) of the European Union took effect on May 25, 2018.
 This totally changed the way companies worldwide do business involving European Union citizens.

+As more data is collected and maintained, companies have to be responsible and accountable for that data.
 There are penalties for any data breach: 4% of a company’s annual worldwide revenue or €20 million (approximately $24.8 million), whichever is greater.

 To avoid these penalties a company must be able to demonstrate:

-Also, after receiving a breach notiﬁcation, a company is required (within 72 hours) to provide an event log files with all details necessary to document the extent of a breach.
+Also, after receiving a breach notiﬁcation, a company is required (within 72 hours) to provide event log files with all details necessary to document the extent of a breach.

-This way, any company should be able to provide the access to data about every action performed by a user with personal data involved:
+This way, any company should be able to provide access to data about every action performed by a user with personal data involved:

-- ﬁle / document worked with etc.
+- File / document worked with etc.

-With the access to this information any controller or processor will clearly understand if personal data has been accessed and used in the proper way.
+With the access to this information, any controller or processor will clearly understand if personal data has been accessed and used in the proper way.